amkera/covid_symptom_tracker/developer_notes.md

 Delete Case
 This method will not show anything, which is why redirect is needed.
 This is also a dynamic route: delete '/cases/:id' so that the correct case with the appropriate id is deleted.
 If the user of the case is the same as the current_user as defined in the helper method, the case can be deleted.

+4 VERBS:
+GET - "gets" information from the server
+POST - "posts" information to the server
+PATCH - "updates" existing information
+DELETE - "destroys" or "deletes" existing information

+7 ROUTES:
+INDEX - 'GET', displays ALL user's cases
+NEW - 'GET', show the form to create a new case
+CREATE - 'POST', create & persist a new case, and redirect SHOW - 'GET', show info about one particular case
+EDIT - 'GET', show the form where user can edit a case UPDATE - 'PATCH', update a case, and redirect
+DESTROY / DELETE - 'DELETE', delete a case and redirect